UNFmontreal/toad/doc/toad/src/en/tuto/00-refs.md

-Before you start using TOAD, we recommend reading the following articles to get acquainted what with the kind of analyses are that can be conducted within TOAD:
+Before you start using TOAD, we recommend reading the following articles to understand the kind of analyses used in TOAD:

 - <a href="http://scil.dinf.usherbrooke.ca/wp-content/papers/descoteaux-poupon-book-chapter.pdf" target="_blank">Descoteaux, M. and  Poupon, C. - Diffusion-weighted MRI Book chapter</a>